yandex-cloud/docs/en/forms/blocks-ref/long-text.md

 # Long text

-In this block, the user can enter any long text, like a review or description of a problem.
+In this block, the user can enter any long text.
+For example, a review or description of a problem.

 ![](../../_assets/forms/tutorial-long-text.gif)